Toyota MZ engine

 The Toyota MZ engine family is a piston V6 engine series.
+It was the successor to the previous VZ engine family, and was Toyota's second V6 engine series.
+It is a lightweight V6 engine of an all-aluminium design, using lightweight parts than the previous heavy-duty VZ block engines in an effort to lower production costs and decrease engine and reciprocating weight without sacrificing reliability.

+Toyota sought to enhance the drivability pattern of the engine (over the 3VZ-FE) at exactly 3000 rpm, since that was the typical engine speed for motors cruising on the highway.
+The result was less cylinder distortion coupled with the decreased weight of rotating assemblies, smoother operation at that engine speed, and increased engine efficiency.

 The MZ series has an aluminium engine block and aluminium alloy DOHC cylinder heads.
 The cylinders are lined with cast iron, and is of a closed deck design (no open space between the bores).
 The engine is a 60 degree V6 design.
 It uses multi-port fuel injection (MFI), four valves per cylinder, a one-piece cast camshaft and a cast aluminium intake manifold.
-The MZ family is a lightweight V6 engine of an all-aluminium design, using lighter weight parts than the heavier duty VZ block engines in an effort to lower production costs, decrease engine weight, and decrease reciprocating weight without sacrificing reliability.
-Toyota sought to enhance the drivability pattern of the engine (over the 3VZ) at exactly 3000 rpm, since that was the typical engine speed for motors cruising on the highway.
-The result was less cylinder distortion coupled with the decreased weight of rotating assemblies, smoother operation at that engine speed, and increased engine efficiency.

-This engine has been phased out in most markets, replaced by variants of the new GR series.
+This engine has been phased out in most markets, replaced by variants of the then-new GR series.

 1MZ-FE

-The 1MZ-FE is a 2994 cc dual overhead cam (DOHC) V6 engine.
+The 1MZ-FE is a 2994 cc dual overhead cam (DOHC) V6 engine, replacing the 3VZ-FE as the standard 3.0 L V6 engine in North America and later worldwide.
 Bore and stroke is 87.5x83 mm.
 Output is 194-201 hp at 5200–5400 rpm with 183–209 lbft of torque at 4400 rpm.
-Horsepower ratings dropped after the Society of Automotive Engineers implemented a new power measurement system for vehicle engines, Toyota engines rated on 87 octane dropped the most, compared to the same engines used by Lexus rated on 91 octane.
+Horsepower ratings dropped after the Society of Automotive Engineers (SAE) implemented a new power measurement system for vehicle engines; Toyota engines rated on 87 octane dropped the most, compared to the same engines used by Lexus rated on 91 octane.
 It has bucket tappets and was designed for good fuel economy of 19 mpgus city and 25 mpgus highway without an overall performance trade-off.
-These engines are prone to oil gelling.
-Another name for the issue was "engine sludge".
-There was a class action lawsuit due to this problem.
-It is very important to the life of these engines that oil changes are done on a regular basis.